 - Your tax rate is 20% on long-term capital gains if you’re a single filer, married filing jointly, or head of household earning more than $496,600.
 For those earning above $496,600, the rate tops out at 20%, says Park.

-Don’t forget, your state may have its own tax on income from capital gains.
+Don’t forget, your state may have its tax on income from capital gains.
 And very high-income taxpayers may pay a higher effective tax rate because of an additional 3.8% net investment income tax.

 If you held the property for one year or less, it’s a short-term gain.
 You pay ordinary income tax rates on your short-term capital gains.
 That’s the same income tax rates you would pay on other ordinary income such as wages.

-You can also reduce the amount of capital gains subject to capital gains tax by the cost of home improvements you’ve made.
+You can also reduce the number of capital gains subject to capital gains tax by the cost of home improvements you’ve made.
 You can add the amount of money you spent on any home improvements—such as replacing the roof, building a deck, replacing the flooring, or finishing a basement—to the initial price of your home to give you the adjusted cost basis.
 The higher your adjusted cost basis, the lower your capital gain when you sell the home.

 For example: if you purchased your home for $200,000 in 1990 and sold it for $550,000, but over the past three decades have spent $100,000 on home improvements.
 That $100,000 would be subtracted from the sales price of your home this year.
 Instead of owing capital gains taxes on the $350,000 profit from the sale, you would owe taxes on $250,000.
 In that case, you’d meet the requirements for a capital gains tax exclusion and owe nothing.